A Novel by

 Andrew Lansdale

-walls since the day they were built.
-By contrast, others have a most
+and dappled their walls since the day they were built.
+By contrast, others have

-unattractive feel about them.
-A considerable number even feel as if someone has
+a most unattractive feel about them.
+A considerable number even feel as if

-died there the day before.
-The cold dankness of them can be felt from across
+someone has died there the day before.
+The cold dankness of them can be felt

 I believe in